 What in the United States is called a "liquor store" is in Britain called an "off-licence," or "offie" for short.

 Within the category of establishments an Englishman would call an "off-license", the United States has a bewildering galaxy of kinds of establishments (and thus terms for kinds of establishments) to buy alcohol, as each state regulates alcohol differently, and alcohol is usually heavily regulated and restricted in the place and time of sale; thus we get linguistic separation across state lines, let alone the Atlantic.
-In some states a store can sell either beer and wine, or spirits, but not both; in others a store can sell either beer, or wine and spirits, but not both; in some places you can sell all three, but need a special license for spirits; in some places the merchant has to specialize in alcohol sales; in other places, the alcohol can be sold at any corner store or supermarket; in some places the state has a monopoly on alcohol sales; and so on.
+In some states a store can sell either beer and wine, or spirits, but not both; in others a store can sell either beer, or wine and spirits, but not both; in some places you can sell all three, but need a special license for spirits; in some places the merchant has to specialize in alcohol sales; in other places, the alcohol can be sold at any corner store, gas station, or supermarket; in some places the state has a monopoly on alcohol sales; and so on.
 In each state, each type of alcohol store—each of which, again, any Brit would just call an "off-license"—may or may not have a special name, but when they do the same term often means completely different things in different states,note For instance, in Georgia, a "package store" is licensed to sell liquor, and may sell beer and wine as well, while in Connecticut a "package store" is licensed to sell wine and liquor but not usually beer.
-In Oregon, the state monopoly sometimes called the "state store" only sells spirits and a few very high-alcohol fortified wines (e.g. vermouth); in Pennsylvania, the similar state store sells all wine and spirits in the state. and no matter what the terminology will confuse the hell out of anyone from out of state (a Bostonian in NYC talking about a "packie" would be looked at like he was from Mars), let alone from another country.
-Even the fairly neutral "liquor store" has gotten people's heads turned around: to someone from a place the "liquor store" can only sell liquor or liquor and wine, the sentence "let's go to the liquor store and buy some beer" can sound very weird, and learning that "the liquor store" doesn't sell beer can be very weird to someone from a place where it does.
+In Oregon, the state monopoly sometimes called the "state store" only sells spirits and a few very high-alcohol fortified wines (e.g. vermouth); in Pennsylvania, the similar state store sells all wine and spirits in the state—indeed, they brand themselves as "Fine Wine and Good Spirits" and can get away with it, because nobody else is selling. and no matter what the terminology will confuse the hell out of anyone from out of state (a Bostonian in NYC talking about a "packie" would be looked at like he was from Mars), let alone from another country.
+Even the fairly neutral "liquor store" has gotten people's heads turned around: to someone from a place the "liquor store" can only sell liquor or liquor and wine, the sentence "let's go to the liquor store and buy some beer" can sound very weird, and learning that "the liquor store" doesn't sell beer can be very weird to someone from a place where it does.note Case in point: Neighboring Pennsylvania and New Jersey.
+In PA, the "liquor store" is the "state store" and sells only wine and spirits, and a Philadelphian will laugh in the face of any New Jerseyan who comes across the Delaware and says "let's go to the liquor store and get some beer!"; but the same Philadelphian will be torn by bewilderment, elation, rage, and envy when he walks into the liquor store in Jersey and sees beer, wine, and liquor sold in the same place (and the beer at a reasonable price, too!).

 Canada has the same tradition of regulating alcohol as the US, with the provinces doing the regulating.
 Most notably, this means (1) "The Beer Store" is a thing in Ontario and is actually called that, much to the amusement of the rest of English-speaking North America; and (2) Quebeckers get their beer from the dépanneur (corner store), which is called that even in English, and their wine and liquor from SAQ.